Table of Contents

 Recording can be ended by clicking on the Record button again or by clicking on the Audition or Synth buttons.
 Recording will also end automatically if the total recording time exceeds 60 seconds.

 Samples longer than 60 seconds can be still be loaded from files but in practice you’ll find that 60 seconds is more than adequate when recording something live and will usually even allow enough time for you to record two or three takes.
 You can then use the Audition trim facility described below to select the take you like best.

 While recording the input signals are fed directly to the outputs to simplify monitoring.

-When any inputs are connected the module’s Envelope Follower responds to the inputs signals so the magenta colored meter gives a rough guide to input level when recording.
+When any inputs are connected the module’s Envelope Follower responds to the input signals so the magenta colored meter gives a rough guide to input level when recording.

 Although the module itself won’t clip when overdriven the file copy of the sample can so care needs to be taken when recording.

 The small knob above the input sockets allows input gain to be adjusted.
 The LED next to it indicates clipping.
 If it illuminates turn the knob CCW (counterclockwise) slightly until the LED no longer flashes.

 A soft limiter kicks in at very high levels to help tame things, but don’t rely on this as limiting causes signal coloration and fast transients can still cause clipping anyway.